-This document reports the eleventh annual (2011) derivation and assessment of the Waste Isolation Pilot Plant (WIPP) Compliance Monitoring Parameters (COMPs).
+This document reports the fourteenth annual (2012) derivation and assessment of the Waste Isolation Pilot Plant (WIPP) Compliance Monitoring Parameters (COMPs).
 The COMPs program is designed to meet certain requirements of the U.S. Environmental Protection Agency's (EPA) long-term disposal regulations (EPA 1993 and 1996).
 The concept of deriving and assessing COMPs is explained in Sandia National Laboratories (SNL) Activity/Project Specific Procedure, SP 9-8, titled: Monitoring Parameter Assessment Per 40 CFR 194.42 (SNL 2011).

 The WIPP has many monitoring programs, each designed to meet various regulatory and operational safety requirements.
 The comprehensive WIPP monitoring effort is not under the auspice of one program, but is comprised of many discrete elements, one of which was designed to fulfill the EPA's long-term disposal requirements found at 40 CFR Part 191 Subparts B and C, and the Certification Criteria at 40 CFR Part 194.
-Monitoring parameters that are related to the long-term performance of the repository were identified in a monitoring analysis.1 Since these parameters fulfill a regulatory function, they were termed Compliance Monitoring Parameters so that they would not be confused with similar performance assessment (PA) input parameters.
+Monitoring parameters that are related to the long-term performance of the repository were identified in a monitoring analysis.
+Since these parameters fulfill a regulatory function, they were termed Compliance Monitoring Parameters so that they would not be confused with similar performance assessment (PA) input parameters.

 The Department of Energy (DOE) uses PA to predict the radioactive waste containment performance of the WIPP.
 COMPs are used to indicate conditions that are not within the PA data ranges, conceptual model assumptions or expectations of the modelers and to alert the project of conditions not accounted for or anticipated.
 COMPs values and ranges were developed such that exceedance of an identified value indicates a condition that is potentially outside PA expectations.
 These values were appropriately termed "trigger values."
 Deriving COMPs trigger values (TVs) was the first step in assessing the monitoring data.
-TVs were derived in 1999 and are documented in the Trigger Value Derivation Report (Wagner and Kuhlman 2010).
-The TV derivation report was revised during this COMPs reporting cycle.
-Changes were necessary to the TVs to account for changes made during the last recertification.
-In some instances, a COMP will not have a TV (i.e., where sensitivity analysis has demonstrated that PA is insensitive to that parameter or because the parameter is subjective in nature and is not directly related to PA inputs).
+TVs were first derived in 1999 and have since been revised.
+The derivations and revisions are documented in the Trigger Value Derivation Report (Wagner and Kuhlman 2010).

-This year's COMPs Report is the second derived after the WIPP's second recertification (EPA 2010a).
+This year's COMPs Report is the third derived after the WIPP's second recertification (EPA 2010a).
 The EPA requested a new PA in support of the second recertification called the Performance Assessment Baseline Calculation (PABC-2009).
 The PABC-2009 represents the latest compliance baseline.

 In the initial Certification Ruling (EPA 1998a), EPA approved 10 COMPs, 2 relating to human activities, 5 relating to geotechnical performance, 2 relating to regional hydrogeology and 1 relating to the radioactive components of the waste.
 The requirements of 40 CFR § 194.4(b)(3) require the DOE to report any condition that would indicate the repository would not function as predicted or a condition that is substantially different from the information contained in the most recent compliance application.
-The DOE complies with these EPA requirements by conducting periodic assessments of COMPs that monitor the predicted performance of the repository and report any condition adverse to the containment performance.
-This compliance monitoring program is described in greater detail in DOE's 40 CFR Parts 191 and 194 Compliance Monitoring Implementation Plan (MIP; DOE 2005).
+The DOE complies with these EPA requirements by conducting periodic assessments of COMPs that monitor the predicted performance of the repository and reporting any condition adverse to the containment performance.
+This compliance monitoring program is described in greater detail in DOE's Compliance Monitoring Implementation Plan for 40 CFR §191.14(b), Assurance Requirements (MIP; DOE 2007).